codecov/codecov-browser-extension/README.md

 Node 22, `npm` 10, `git`, and `jq` are required to build the extension.

+If you're a reviewer from Mozilla, hi!
+Please note that we have previously seen differences in build output between AMD64 and ARM64.
+In our CD pipeline we build on Ubuntu 24.04 AMD64, so please stick to that architecture if possible to eliminate any environment differences.

 ### Set Local Version

+If you're a reviewer from Mozilla, you don't need to do this.

 To override the local version of the extension, you can set the `VERSION` environment variable before building.
 This is useful for testing or development purposes.